SmartBotX/StarGuardian/README.md

 <p align="center"><img src="https://i.imgur.com/mwOFCBO.png" width="260" height="220"></p>

-### <p align="center">Chiyoko Haruka - v2.r002s</p>
+### <p align="center">StarGuardian - v3</p>
 ------------------------------------------------------
+StarGuardian is a versatile bot that can be used for a variety of purposes, including fun, security, music, and utilities.

+- Fun: StarGuardian can provide you with animal facts, your daily horoscope, and memes from Reddit.
+Simply type /animalfact, /horoscope, or /memes to learn more.
+- Security: StarGuardian can check links for scams and help you stay safe online.
+Simply type /scamcheck followed by the link you want to check to learn more.
+- Music: StarGuardian can check the current playing music from Spotify through Discord status.
+Simply type /playcheck to see what's playing.
+- Utilities: StarGuardian can provide you with information about servers, users, and more.
+Simply type /info, /invite, /ping, /serverinfo, or /userinfo to learn more.

-Chiyoko Haruka is a feature-packed Discord bot designed to provide a wide range of useful features and utilities to users.
-One of its unique features is the ILoveYou command, which is designed to reject user confessions in a lighthearted and humorous way.
+StarGuardian also has a unique feature called the ILoveYou command, which is designed to reject user confessions in a lighthearted and humorous way.
+Simply type /iloveyou to use this command.

-In addition to this fun feature, Chiyoko Haruka also includes a Spotify Status Checker, which allows you to easily share your latest tracks with friends, and access to popular subreddits such as r/yandere, r/meme, r/wholesomememe, r/suddenlygay, and r/whataweeb.

-The bot also provides a range of utilities, including info, invite, ping, serverinfo, and userinfo, which can help you manage your Discord server and stay organized.

-Whether you're looking for a way to stay connected with the latest memes and trends, share your favorite music, or manage your server more effectively, Chiyoko Haruka has got you covered.
-With its fun and unique features and powerful utilities, this bot is a must-have for any Discord user.
+Overall, StarGuardian is a powerful and versatile bot that can be used for a variety of purposes.
+If you're looking for a bot that can help you have fun, stay safe, and get things done, then StarGuardian is a great option.

 # Get Started